 Programs 3 through 6 require RCSW’s education specialist (please see below).
 A Web-based interface may be available.
 Please schedule a Zoom Meeting for details.
-Email or call Kristin at firstname.lastname@example.org or 419-774-5861 to book your event or meeting.
+Email or call Kyver at firstname.lastname@example.org or 419-774-5861 to book your event or meeting.

 Interested in more than one program at your school?
 Then consider a Teaching Partnership.
 Learn more about the potential programs by clicking here.

-To enhance the use of programs #1 and 2, please click and review the following: Games, Videos, Crafts, and Edu Links page.
+To enhance the use of programs #1, 2, and 3 please click and review the following: Games, Videos, Crafts, and Edu Links page.

-In-Class Activity Kits 1 and 2
+In-Class Activity Kits for 2nd and 3rd graders

 Students will learn about natural resources; how to reduce by using less; creating new uses for things that have been used – like egg cartons, paper towel tubes, and plastic water bottles; and how to recycle everyday items the “dinosaur way.”